-If the consumer has neglected their payment obligations to the electricity trading undertaking during the term of the contract, the electricity trading undertaking is entitled to request acceptable collateral or advance payment for future supplies.
+If the consumer has neglected their payment obligations to the electricity trading undertaking during the term of the contract, the electricity trading undertaking is entitled to request acceptable collateral for future supplies.

-If the electricity trading undertaking is entitled to request collateral or advance payment in accordance with the first or second paragraphs, the electricity trading undertaking is also entitled to require monthly invoicing.
+If the electricity trading undertaking is entitled to request collateral in accordance with the first or second paragraphs, the electricity trading undertaking is also entitled to require monthly invoicing.

-Collateral or advance payments may not comprise a greater amount than a sum corresponding to four months' estimated charges for the supply.
+Collateral may not comprise a greater amount than a sum corresponding to four months' estimated charges for the supply.